 Mind maps are a great, if not the best brainstorming tool there is.
 By drawing a mind map you kick your brain into action and further your creativity.
 Drawing a mind map prior to a written exam, an essay or any other creative task will help you retrieve information from your memory and come up with new ideas by association.

 If you run out of ideas too early, try drawing in blank nodes.
-Our brains don’t like unfinished business, and by drawing “unfinished” nodes we can trick them into looking for creative ways to finish them.
+Our brains don’t like unfinished business, and by drawing “unfinished” nodes we can often trick them into looking for creative ways to finish them.

 Once you’ve accumulated enough information, you can rearrange your ideas/keywords/topics until you’ve developed the perfect structure.